Custom Foot Orthotics

 What to Expect At Your Visit

-At your first appointment, your Orthotist will conduct a foot & lower limb assessment before outlining your individualised treatment plan.
+At your first appointment at our Melbourne clinic, your Orthotist will conduct a foot & lower limb assessment before outlining your individualised treatment plan.
 If custom foot orthotics are recommended as part of your treatment, we will discuss with you the features you require, why they are necessary, and take an impression of your feet using our 3D laser scanner. – Please allow 45 minutes for this appointment.

 Design & Manufacture

 This 3D impression is then used by our CAD-CAM (Computer Aided Design – Computer Aided Manufacture) software to create a bespoke orthotic device, which is then milled using our very own orthotic carving machine.
 But some things are still best left to humans.
 That’s why your Orthotist will then personally hand finish your orthotics.
 Typically they will be ready for fitting within 7-14 days, however if needed urgently, the process can be expedited to as little as 3 days.

 At your fitting appointment, your Orthotist will assess the fit of your orthotics in your footwear, make slight adjustments if needed, and advise you on how best to settle into them.
 Please allow 15 minutes for this appointment.

 Typically, your first review is three weeks after your fitting.
 This allows time for you to gradually become acquainted with your orthotics.
 At this appointment, we will measure your progress and may make adjustments to them to ensure they are functioning correctly.
 Your orthotic treatment includes up to three review appointments if needed.
 Please allow 15 minutes for this appointment.